 I always hope that my students reach the same level of success as I have had.
 But when I offer advice, I have to be brutally honest about the reality of art business.
 Maybe I can prevent some disappointment before it happens.
+As you begin your own art business, find helpful tips and techniques for marketing your art with a free guide provided by Artists Network.
 I wish you a lot of luck in your artistic pursuit, and hope you find this info helpful!

 About the Artist